Akiki Nyabongo: Connection with activists

 Nyabongo lived a global life.
 He collaborated with prominent civil rights activists and shared the works he wrote in Uganda, the United States, and Western Europe.
-He lived and worked with George Padmore and cooperated with W. E. B. Du Bois for the latter's abortive project, "Encyclopedia of the Negro."
+He lived and worked with George Padmore and cooperated with W. E. B. Du Bois for the latter's abortive project, Encyclopedia of the Negro.
 Nyabongo challenged colonialism and furthered conversations about Black internationalism through these publications, relationships, and correspondences.
 Nyabongo also introduced civil rights activist Eslanda Goode Robeson to Uganda during her trip to the African continent in 1936.

-In 1936, while completing a thesis on Ugandan religious customs at Queen's College, Oxford, and a year after publishing his first novel "The Story of an African Chief" (re-titled Africa answers back), Nyabongo sent a letter to Rabindranath Tagore (1861-1941), a Bengali poet.
+In 1936, while completing a thesis on Ugandan religious customs at Queen's College, Oxford, and a year after publishing his first novel The Story of an African Chief (re-titled Africa answers back), Nyabongo sent a letter to Rabindranath Tagore (1861–1941), a Bengali poet.
 The letter requested the translation of a morally charged poem that Tagore had composed about Africa to disseminate the text to all Africans.
 The poem protested Benito Mussolini's invasion of Ethiopia (then Abyssinia) and critiqued the organized violence by European imperial forces on the African continent.
 In Tagore's response to Nyabongo, he complied with Nyabongo's request.
-As a result of this correspondence, the British press "The Spectator" published "To Africa," the English version of the original poem translated by Tagore, on May 7 1937.
+As a result of this correspondence, the British press The Spectator published "To Africa," the English version of the original poem translated by Tagore on May 7, 1937.

 Political participation

 In 1945, Akiki Nyabongo delegated at the Colonial Conference that Du Bois and the NAACP called in New York on April 6 at the 135th Street Branch of the New York Public Library.
 He was a resolutions committee member and helped outline four points that advocated anti-colonialism and the development of the African states.
 These points were sent to a variety of presses and finally presented at the San Francisco Conference.

 Akiki Nyabongo was a significant member and contributor to the Universal Ethiopian Student's Association (UESA), formed by activist scholars from the United States, the Caribbeans, and Africa, in Harlem, New York, in 1927.
 In January 1947, Nyabongo served as the editor-in-chief for the UESA's essential publication: The African: The Journal of African Affairs.
 His editorship symbolized the entire Black intellectual community's attention to the tense political climate in Africa.
 Nyabongo contributed to this drifting attention by directing the periodical to concentrate on African politics.
-Moreover, by writing book reviews of note-worthy African activist scholarships recommended by the UESA, like W.E.B.
+Moreover, by writing book reviews of noteworthy African activist scholarships recommended by the UESA, like W.E.B.
 Du Bois's Black Folk Then and Now, Nyabongo tried to advocate unity across the Black population.
-Both agendas echoed the journal's call for liberation, the end of imperialism, humanization for Africans in the Diaspora, and the development of African states.
+Both agendas echoed the journal's call for liberation, the end of imperialism, humanization for Africans in the diaspora, and the development of African states.